Hierarchical Locality Sensitive Hashing for Structured Data: A Survey: Introduction

 \section{Introduction}

 Data are growing prodigiously.
-For example, the Google search engine was queried over 3.5 billion per day in 2022 \cite{ahlgren2023google}; there are now over 3.6 billion social media users in the world and the number is expected to be 4.41 billion in 2025 \cite{chen2021essential}.
-Big data have been driving machine learning and data mining research in both academia and industry.
+For example, in 2024, approximately 2.2 trillion search queries are processed by all search engines each year\footnote{\url{https://www.businessdasher.com/search-engine-statistics}}; Big data have been driving machine learning and data mining research in both academia and industry.
 Data similarity (or distance) computation is a fundamental research topic which benefits numerous similarity-based machine learning and data mining applications, e.g., classification, clustering, retrieval, etc. However, it has been daunting for big data analytics to exactly calculate similarity due to the ``3V'' characteristics (i.e., volume, velocity and variety).
 A typical example is that it is intractable to conduct document analysis on the classic data mining book, Mining of Massive Datasets~\cite{rajaraman2012mining}, which contains over $10^8$ features in the case of 5-shingling, without data preprocessing, e.g., dimension reduction or feature selection.
 Many efficient algorithms working fluently in the low-dimensional spaces may run unacceptably slowly in the high-dimensional spaces due to high computational cost.
 Therefore, it is necessary to develop efficient yet accurate similarity estimation algorithms in the era of big data.